 Create an order under a specific account

-Use the following endpoint to create an order under a specific account.
+Use the following endpoint to create an order under specific account.

 Note:

-Here is a list of body parameters to help you create an order under a specific account.
+The following list are the body parameters to help you create an order under a specific account.
 The recipient address object is required for physical rewards only.
-For digital orders, the recipient address must be excluded or set to null.
+If you include a recipient's mailing address in your order, the system assumes the item should be physically delivered and sets deliveryMethod = ADDRESS automatically.
+If no mailing address is provided, the system will use the specified deliveryMethod (like EMAIL or SMS) or wait for you to define it.
+For digital (not physical) orders, the recipient address is excluded or set to null.

 Body params | Data type | Requirement | Description |